Why this poem? An answer by artist Meghan Keane:

 What grabbed me about this poem was its obvious double entendre.
 It’s not just about sailing a ship….
-What Dickenson achieves in the poem is akin to what my artistic practice strives to do: transform details from everyday life (ED: ships, MK: hair, whiteout) into subtle yet exquisite, borderline seductive experiences.
+What Dickinson achieves in the poem is akin to what my artistic practice strives to do: transform details from everyday life (ED: ships, MK: hair, whiteout) into subtle yet exquisite, borderline seductive experiences.
 Visceral, even.
 This drawing of curly hair (pubes? possibly. possibly not.) interspersed with whiteout fragments is one example of this curious approach.
-Although abstract, my work typically relates to the body and often conveys a pent up bodily energy.
+Although abstract, my work typically relates to the body and often conveys a pent-up bodily energy.

 For me, art is making something transform from what is expected to what is unexpected and complex and beautiful (even if it’s dark and haunting); that process is tactile, using the body as a tool for manipulating materials, and it’s deeply pleasurable.
 When finished, the art often expresses this pleasure in making.
 I felt this poem by Dickinson was really going towards that sort of multiple interpretations of “pleasure in making” as well.
 Her poem (for me) is not simply about creating a beautiful poem about sensual pleasure; Dickinson celebrates the “luxury” in wild letting go that is part of all varieties of human creativity—artistic creativity included.